Let the sun shine in

 In February of 2014, there was a hearing before House Environment, Natural Resources, and Agriculture Finance Committee on the subject of financial assurances that would be required of PolyMet as a condition to its opening of what everyone concedes is probably the most hazardous kind of mining to the environment, perhaps save gold mining.
 I attended that hearing, and I chronicled it in a story titled Brad Moore: We are not a shell!
 All in all, it was an illuminating piece of theater.

 The first thing to notice about the hearing is that PolyMet’s spokesman was its Executive Vice President, Brad Moore.
-Moore used to work at the DNR and the Minnesota Pollution Control Agency, another state agency charged with being sure that PolyMet doesn’t screw it up.
+Moore used to be the Commissioner of the Minnesota Pollution Control Agency, another state agency charged with being sure that PolyMet doesn’t screw it up.

 Moore’s present job is to oil the waters for PolyMet.

 Mr. Moore not the first industry executive who went to finishing school at the DNR or MPCA.
 Nor, more to the point, will he be the last.
 Which brings us to the specious remarks of the director of the Land and Minerals Division at the hearing I referred to.
 In discussing the appropriateness and adequacy of water treatment methods, I noted this:

 One of the more ironic moments at the hearing to me was when Director [Jess] Richards endorsed heartily reverse osmosis as a method of water cleanup.
 Why, I have a reverse osmosis system for drinking water in my own house! he says.